daeks-archive/Codiad-Together/README.md

 Note: This plugin is at ALPHA stage.

-This plugin adds collaboration to Codiad with Audio and Chat It is based on https://togetherjs.com/
+This plugin adds Audio and Chat to Codiad
+It is based on https://togetherjs.com/

 # Installation